Concerning social media posts from a father who shot at their wife and children during a high school ice hockey game have been revealed.

 An investigation into the killings is now underway.

-Social media posts attributed to Dorgan have since surfaced following his identification, revealing he shared a number of racist, antisemitic and pro-Nazi views.
+Social media posts attributed to Dorgan have since surfaced following their identification, revealing a number of racist, antisemitic and pro-Nazi views.

-Another post dated to 16 February saw the father incorrectly refer to the President of Switzerland as Jewish.
+Another post, dated 16 February, saw the father incorrectly refer to the President of Switzerland as Jewish.

-Meanwhile, a third post saw Dorgan, who identified as transgender, threaten violence after US Rep. Sarah McBride was misgendered.
+Meanwhile, a third post saw Dorgan threaten violence after US Rep. Sarah McBride was misgendered.

-Meanwhile, reports from 2020 suggest that Dorgan had made a report to North Providence Police Department alleging that his father had threatened him over his gender identity.
+Meanwhile, reports from 2020 suggest that Dorgan had made a report to the North Providence Police Department alleging that their father had threatened them over their gender identity.

-Dorgan claimed the father-in-law had used a derogatory term for a trans person when saying that he was no longer welcome to 'to stay in my house' as well as threatening to have him 'murdered by an Asian street gang if he did not move out of the residence'.
+Dorgan claimed the father-in-law had used a derogatory term for a trans person when saying that Dorgan was no longer welcome 'to stay in my house' as well as threatening to have him 'murdered by an Asian street gang if he did not move out of the residence'.

 The father-in-law was charged with intimidation of witnesses and victims of crimes and obstruction of the judicial system – which prosecutors later dismissed.